Week 4 Study Plan

 Module 4

-Read: Module 4
+Read: Module 4: Reserving combination

 Annotated slides: UG/PG

 Watch: refer to your lecture recording under “Lecture Capture” (UG/PG).
-This is where annotated slides will be made available, too.

 Additional preparation and resources